 So what responsibility does government have there?
 I feel that the issue of abortion is first and foremost a personal repsonsibility, just like it is in the case of murder.
 However government also has a responsibility to protect life, as in the case of murder, and to protect especially the lives of those who can't fend for themselves - eg. foetuses and unborn babies.
 More on Abortion.

 I think it is shocking that there is still so much racism in Australia, particularly towards the Aboriginal population.
 The Northern Territory Intervention was introduced as a reaction (indeed it was much more a knee jerk reaction than a well (-- or at all) thought through intervention) when child abuse statistics hit the media after having been ignored for years.
 The intervention is racially discriminatory and takes away from the Aboriginal people's power to do something about the problem.
 Things have got worse since the intervention rather than better.
-Read here why Frankie - and many other Aboriginal people in the Northern Territory feel betrayed.
+Read here why many Aboriginal people in the Northern Territory feel betrayed [cached].

 The intervention is also racially discriminatory -- and hypocritical -- because child abuse is so rampant among the anglo white population too (latest statistics show one out of every four girls and one out of every six boys have been sexually abused as children - shame, shame, shame, shame!).
 We might as well have a similar blanket intervention here in Sydney.
 See how that would work.
 Wake up guys, what's good for the goose is good for the gander!